dotj/hello-urld/README.md

 - [ ] Extend analytics API
   - Add more views and filtering and sorting options.
   - This will depend heavily on product needs as well (i.e., are they using Google Analytics UTM params?
 Or will they be querying our service db?)
+- [ ] Register users for auth
+  - new table - user table - username, password
+  - api to create/delete users
+  - Use registered users in auth